-Equine sports massage provides behavioral, physical, and preventive benefits to your equine athlete or paddock pet.
+Sports massage and acupressure provide behavioral, physical, and preventive benefits to your equine athlete or paddock pet.
 Sports massage uses the hands, fingers, and elbows of the therapist to target tight muscles and acupressure points.
 We manipulate the soft tissue to loosen muscles, joints, tendons; increase blood flow and lymphatic activity; and reduce stress.
-Sports massage is used in exercise warm-up; cool down; general maintenance; pre- and post-competition; and rehabilitation for working animals and pets.
+This therapy may be used in exercise warm-up; cool down; general maintenance; pre- and post-competition; and rehabilitation for working animals and pets.

 - Enhance muscle tone